Get Rates Near You!

 FDIC protection

-FDIC coverage protects regular checking accounts up to $250,000 per depositor, per account ownership type, and per financial institution.
-It’s possible, however, to get up to $1.25 million in FDIC coverage with a brokerage checking account if your brokerage partners with banks to increase your coverage limits.
+FDIC coverage protects regular checking accounts up to $250,000 per depositor, account ownership type, and financial institution.
+However, if your brokerage partners with banks to increase coverage limits, you can get up to $1.25 million in FDIC coverage with a brokerage checking account.

 Pros and Cons of Brokerage Checking vs. Regular Checking